-The UK government has made a commitment to becoming Net Zero by 20501 and as the third largest private sector employer in the UK economy, it is essential that the hospitality businesses engage with the challenge of measuring and reducing their carbon footprints, across their entire value chain.
+The UK Government has made a commitment to becoming Net Zero by 2050 at the latest.
+As the third largest sector of private employment in the UK economy, it is essential that hospitality businesses engage with the challenge of measuring and reducing their carbon footprints, across their entire value chain.

-Much good work has been done previously on exploring action that can be taken to address key emissions sources within the value chain, but these have not been brought together before into a coherent and comprehensive guide.
+Plenty of good work has been done previously on exploring action that can be taken to address key emissions sources within the value chain, but these have not been brought together before into a coherent and comprehensive guide.

-This guidance document aims to do this and to document actions that you can take to help mitigate and reduce emissions in pubs and bars simply, effectively and affordably.
-Hospitality is a challenging industry, often with slim profit margins, so all recommendations in this guide are designed to be achievable.
-Pubs and bars are also well known for being innovative, creative and ready to take on a challenge - this guide aims to provide the tools to allow these attributes to flourish.
+This guidance document aims to do this and to document actions that you can take to help mitigate and reduce emissions in restaurants simply, effectively and affordably.
+Hospitality is a challenging industry, often with slim profit margins, so all recommendations in this guide are designed to be achievable. restaurants are also well known for being innovative, creative and ready to take on a challenge - this guide aims to provide the tools to allow these attributes to flourish.

-The past year has been exceedingly challenging for hospitality businesses as we have fought to keep doors open through the Covid crises and multiple lockdowns.
+The past year has been exceedingly challenging for hospitality businesses as we have fought to keep doors open through the Covid crisis and multiple lockdowns.
 This uncertainty has meant that addressing issues like carbon emission may have been put on the back burner.
-Similarly, many pubs and bars have been hesitant to engage with net zero activities as solutions can seem complex and challenging.
+Similarly, many restaurants have been hesitant to engage with net zero activities as solutions can seem complex and challenging.

-However, the end of lockdown provides great opportunities to rethink the way we do business, to benefit our customers, the economy and the planet alike.
+However, the return to 'normal' business provides great opportunities to rethink the way we do business, to benefit our customers, the economy and the planet alike.